Thiruvasagam: Compilation

 Raja Raja Chola I (985-1013 CE) embarked on a mission to recover the hymns after hearing short excerpts of Tevaram in his court.
 He sought the help of Nambi Andar Nambi, who was a priest in a temple.
 It is believed that by divine intervention Nambi found the presence of scripts, in the form of cadijam leaves half eaten by white ants in a chamber inside the second precinct in Thillai Nataraja Temple, Chidambaram.
-The brahmanas (Dikshitars) in the temple opposed the mission, but Rajaraja intervened by consecrating the images of the saint-poets through the streets of Chidambaram.
+The Brahmanas (Dikshitars) in the temple opposed the mission, but Rajaraja intervened by consecrating the images of the saint-poets through the streets of Chidambaram.
 Rajaraja thus became known as Tirumurai Kanda Cholan meaning one who saved the Tirumurai.
 Thus far Shiva temples only had images of god forms, but after the advent of Rajaraja, the images of the Nayanar saints were also placed inside the temple.
-Nambi arranged the hymns of three saint poets Sambandar, Appar and Sundarar as the first seven books, Manickavasagar's Tirukovayar Thiruvasagam as the 8th book, the 28 hymns of nine other saints as the 9th book, the Tirumandiram of Tirumular as the 10th book, 40 hymns by 12 other poets as the 10th book, Tirutotanar Tiruvanthathi - the sacred anthathi of the labours of the 63 nayanar saints and added his own hymns as the 11th book.
-The first seven books were later called as Tevaram, and the whole Shaiva canon, to which was added, as the 12th book, Sekkizhar's Periya Puranam (1135 CE) is wholly known as Tirumurai, the holy book.
+Nambi arranged the hymns of three saint poets Sambandar, Appar and Sundarar as the first seven books, Manikkavacakar's Tirukovayar Thiruvasagam as the 8th book, the 28 hymns of nine other saints as the 9th book, the Tirumantiram of Tirumular as the 10th book, 40 hymns by 12 other poets as the 10th book, Tirutotanar Tiruvantati - the sacred antati of the labours of the 63 Nayanar saints and added his own hymns as the 11th book.
+The first seven books were later called as Tevaram, and the whole Shaiva canon, to which was added, as the 12th book, Sekkilar's Periya Puranam (1135 CE) is wholly known as Tirumurai, the holy book.

 Grammar

-Thiruvasagam songs are a collection of dynamic grammar (யாப்பு).
-The following யாப்பு are used in 51 pathigams.
+Thiruvasagam songs are a collection of dynamic poetic meters (yāppu).
+The following yāppu forms are used across the 51 patikams (decads):